dekpo/Reporting-Tools-RAG/README.md

 # DTN Reporting Tools
-A Python app to convert transcripts, extract contents and anonymize them to ask ChatGPT for processing summaries and insights.
+A Python app to convert transcripts, anonymize content and ask ChatGPT for processing summaries and insights.

 ## Overview
 This application provides a streamlined workflow for processing meeting transcripts:
-1. **Convert** - Transform raw transcripts (.docx or .vtt) into structured data
-2. **Extract** - Pull out relevant content from the structured data
+1. **Upload & Extract** - Upload and convert files (.docx, .vtt, .pdf) into text content
-3. **Anonymize** - Replace sensitive information with generic placeholders
+2. **Anonymize** - Replace sensitive information with generic placeholders
-4. **ChatGPT** - Use AI to analyze and summarize the anonymized content
+3. **ChatGPT** - Use AI to analyze and summarize the anonymized content
-5. **Revert** - Convert anonymized content back to its original form
+4. **Revert** - Convert anonymized content back to its original form

 ## Features
-- **Transcript Conversion**: Support for Teams/Zoom .vtt files and Teams .docx files
+- **File Support**: Support for Teams/Zoom .vtt files, Teams .docx files, regular .docx documents, and PDF files
-- **Content Extraction**: Extract and organize meeting content by topic, item, and segment
 - **Anonymization**: Automatically detect and replace sensitive entities (names, organizations, etc.)
 - **RAG Integration**: Uses Retrieval-Augmented Generation for more accurate AI responses
 - **Vector Database**: Store and retrieve documents using ChromaDB for semantic search